 Your surgeon creates an incision directly beneath the nose, and a small strip of skin and tissue is removed.
 The incision is at the base of the nose, so there is virtually no visible scarring.
 The upper lip is then lifted to its new position to expose about 3-5 millimeters (1/8”) of the teeth increasing the visibility of the pink part of the lip.
 The entire procedure takes approximately 1.5 hours.

 Immediately after surgery, you will feel mild discomfort and swelling and your mouth may feel tight for the first few days.
-You will need to eat soft foods.
+You will need to eat soft foods only for this time.
 The swelling decreases dramatically within one week and within a month, most swelling will subside.
 The incision is at the base of the nose so there is virtually no visible scarring.
 Read more about lip rejuvenation here.